robenkleene/development-references/languages/linked-list.md

 ## Notes

-- Good use cases for linked lists are stacks and queues. *Why?*
 - Any linked list operation that can change the first node, e.g., to insert at index `0`, or remove the first element, needs to take a double pointer, rather than a pointer, because otherwise changing the first element wouldn't be possible.